 - Withdrawing from friends, family or society

-- Anxiety, agitation, unable to sleep or sleeping all the time
+- Being unable to sleep, or sleeping all the time

-- Dramatic changes in mood
+- Expressing dramatic changes in mood

-- Listen without judging or giving advice.
+- Listen to their response without judging or giving advice.

 - Support groups for anyone impacted by a suicide death.
 More details on the Suicide Bereavement Support website.

 The most commonly used safety plan is the Stanley – Brown.
 You can also find more information about safety planning for clinicians here.
-There are several Android and Apple phone apps that also can serve to build a safe plan and are more likely to be used by youth and young adults.
+There are several Android and Apple phone apps that also can serve to build a safety plan and are more likely to be used by youth and young adults.
 Search for "suicide safety plan" in your App store.

 Lethal means safety has become a core component of suicide prevention strategy in Oregon and the U.S. Both state and federal resources are available for clinicians and other caregivers in providing services to people who may be suicidal.